 The damage: Expect to pay ¥3500 for a set meal (£23-£25).

 The good: I can hands-down say that still to this day say that Daiwa is one of the best sushi experiences I’ve had.
-It was so good that we ordered the same again and wax lyrical about this culinary canon all the time.
-I fully endorse it and can’t wait to go back.
+It was so good that we ordered the same again straight after!
+I always wax lyrical about this culinary experience all the time as one of the best sushi meals I’ve had.
+I fully endorse it to anyone and would eat here again in a heartbeat.

 The bad: The 4.30am arrival time and the bloody wait.